Office of the Insurance Commissioner in Washington State

 • Insurance Companies that issue policies in Washington State are subject to IFCA law and OIC regulation.

-How Do I get Help with my Washington State Insurance Company?
+How do I get help from my Washington State Insurance Company?

 • Contact the consumer advocacy program at the office of the Insurance Commissioner at 206-256-2700 to talk about your IFCA claim or problems with your insurance.